LarsNorlander/dev-diary/seven-something-in-seven-weeks.md

 ### 1:42 PM

 Finished up half of day 2 for Clojure.
 List processing is definitely it's forte!
 The more I use the language, the less foreign it starts to look.

+## August 12, 2018

+### 11:37 AM

+Got to finish day 2 of Clojure.
+I was busy yesterday so I wasn't able to complete it.
+I'll definitely try and see if I could catch up on day 3.